deviantony/docker-elk/README.md

 It is also possible to map the entire `config` directory instead of a single file.

+Please refer to the following documentation page for more details about how to configure Kibana inside Docker
+containers: [Running Kibana on Docker][kbn-docker].

 ### How to configure Logstash

 The Logstash configuration is stored in [`logstash/config/logstash.yml`][config-ls].

 It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a [`log4j2.properties`][log4j-props] file for its own logging.

+Please refer to the following documentation page for more details about how to configure Logstash inside Docker
+containers: [Configuring Logstash for Docker][ls-docker].

 ### How to disable paid features